adamrichardturner/reddit-lite/README.md

 ## Future Enhancements

-1. Individual post view - render the whole page as an individual post when the post is clicked in the intial view.
+1. Individual post view - render the whole page as an individual post when the post is clicked in the initial view.

 2. Testing with Jest and Enzyme - unit tests.